dillonhafer/dillonhafer.github.io/_posts/2016-01-01-keep-mina-fast.md

 ---
-title: Keep Mina Fast
+title: Keep mina fast
-tag: rails
+tag: devops
 ---

 One thing I've loved about [mina](http://nadarei.co/mina) is the speed of deployments.
 One way mina achieves fast deploys is by avoiding unnecessary tasks.